 Because data is tracked differently in Google Analytics 4, you’ll have access to new metrics like Engaged Sessions.
 And with new metrics comes new reports!
 If you’re familiar with Google Data Studio, or Google Ads reporting, you should feel comfortable.
 You now can create data tables based upon your own custom metrics, segments, and dimensions.

 Conversion Events Replace Goals

 If you’re using goals to measure website activity, these are replaced with “Conversion Events.”
-If you have previously created goals for things like page views, file downloads, or purchases, you’ll need to make updates to make sure they work inside Google Analytics 4.
+If you have previously created goals for things like page views, file downloads, or purchases, you’ll need to verify that you have equivalent conversions marked inside Google Analytics 4.

 The world has changed since Google Analytics 3 was released.
 Many new privacy laws were enacted both in the USA and abroad with laws like GDPR and PECR.
 (In fact, we even have an EU compliance addon).
 Google Analytics 4 was built with privacy in mind, helping you stay more compliant from the start.

 Machine Learning and Monetization

 Google Analytics is big on utilizing machine learning to help its analytics users learn more about their website (or app) visitors.
 You can expect to see helpful insights about how your customers or website visitors initially find your website, interact with your content, and make purchases.